 We recently had our 3rd visit to Australia Zoo, although our first in about 10 years. it was our first time to Australia Zoo with kids of our own, but we have previously visited with my niece when she was just a toddler.
 In that time the zoo has expanded and there are some wonderful new exhibits and features, although a couple were under construction during our visit, including the Tiger Temple sadly.
 Thankfully we got up close with a couple of gorgeous tiger cubs still though, during their walk through the zoo early in the day.

 In fact, right after opening is some of the best opportunities to get up close with animals of different species.
-Several of the animal handlers were near the entrance with birds, snakes, lizards and other creatures, ready for photo opportunities and to teach visitors more about the animal they were holding.
+Several of the animal handlers were near the entrance with birds in very large bird cages, snakes, lizards and other creatures, ready for photo opportunities and to teach visitors more about the animal they were holding.

 Visiting Australia Zoo with young children proved to be the fun adventure we hoped it would be.
 We were very impressed with our normally incredibly shy 3 year old willingly patted a snake and wanted to be in a photo.
 Normally she refuses photos at times like this.
 But the fact that it was first thing during the visit is a very smart choice on behalf of the zoo, when visitors are fresh and happy… before the afternoon exhaustion sets in!